-By surrendering your home or condo in Chapter 7 bankruptcy, you may be able to discharge all of the debts associated with the property, including the HOA fees.
+By surrendering your home or condo in Chapter 7 bankruptcy, you might be able to discharge all of the debts associated with the property, including the HOA fees.

-The HOA fees subject to discharge include those that accrued up to the date of filing bankruptcy.
+The HOA fees that you'll be able to discharge in your case include those that accrued up to the date of filing bankruptcy.
 Any additional fees that accrue after you file for bankruptcy, like other post-bankruptcy debts, will not be discharged.
-In days of your, most people didn't have to worry about these fees.
-But things have changed.

-If you don't want to be saddled with post-petition HOA fees, consider other options to avoid this open-ended debt.
+If you don't want to worry about post-petition HOA fees, consider other options:

-If you intend to keep your home in a Chapter 7 bankruptcy, then you should probably treat the HOA as you would any other bank holding mortgages on the property.
-This means you may have to pay HOA dues that are owed before and after you file bankruptcy.
-If you don't, the HOA could foreclose on your home.
-This is because the lien will remain on your home, even if your personal liability for past dues is discharged.
-(See, Your Home in Chapter 7 Bankruptcy, for more.)
+If you intend to keep your home in a Chapter 7 bankruptcy, then you should probably treat the HOA as you would any other bank holding a mortgage on the property and plan to pay HOA dues that are owed before and after you file bankruptcy.
+Even if your liability for past dues gets discharged, the HOA could foreclose on your home if the HOA has a lien on your home for the dues.
+(Find out more in What Happens to Liens in Chapter 7 Bankruptcy?)

-State laws vary on whether the HOA can collect attorney fees and other charges from you.
-In many states, HOAs are allowed to charge you attorney fees.
-As a general rule, if the HOA by-laws or articles allow attorney fees, late fees, and other charges, then you are on the hook for those charges.
-Your state's statutes may also give the HOA authority to charge you these fees.
+Your state's statutes might also give the HOA authority to charge you these fees.
 But that does not mean this right is open-ended.
 Usually, HOA attorney fees must be "reasonable."
-If you believe that the HOA's lawyers are charging you attorney fees that are excessive, inaccurate, unfair, or otherwise unreasonable, consult with a local attorney or raise this as a defense to any foreclosure collection lawsuit that the HOA files against you.
+If you believe that the HOA's lawyers are charging you excessive, inaccurate, unfair, or otherwise unreasonable attorney fees, consult with a local attorney or raise this as a defense to any foreclosure collection lawsuit that the HOA files against you.